meshybb/OpenVLThinker-my-version/README.md

 **G²RPO improves output organization and format reliability more clearly than mathematical correctness.**
 The math accuracy improves only slightly, but the format and structure rewards improve substantially.

+The FS-G²RPO variant improved over GRPO in format and structure, but did not outperform the original G²RPO run.